ajhenley/gitbook/javascript_examples.md

 	document.write(simpsons[i]);
 }
 ```

-Access the last item
+The length property of the array returns a count of the number of items it contains.
+Since arrays are zero-based the last item will have an index value of one less than the length.
+Access the last item as shown below:

 ```html
 var last = simpsons[simpsons.length - 1];
 document.write(last);//bart
 ```

-Add a new item, then remove it
+In the next example I show you how to use push to add a new item.
+The opposite of push is pop which will remove it.

 ```html
 var donnie = simpsons.push('Donnie');
 document.write(simpsons);